taichi-dev/taichi/docs/faq.rst

 **A:** What you want may be the ``dynamic`` SNode, a kind of sparse tensor, see :ref:`dynamic`.
        Or simply allocate a dense tensor large enough, and another 0-D tensor ``tensor_len[None]`` for length record.
-       But in fact, currently the ``dynamic`` SNode has poor performance compared the latter solution, we are now trying to improve it.
+       But in fact, the ``dynamic`` SNode could be slower than the latter solution, due to the cost of maintaining the sparsity information.

 **Q:** Can a user iterate over irregular topologies (e.g., graphs or tetrahedral meshes) instead of regular grids?